 - On choice fields, you can set to Accept other values instead of the pre-established choices.
 Once clicked, it will open an input field.

 - Limit the number of times a choice can be selected.
-Once the limit is reached, that particular option will appear grayed out.
+Once the limit is reached, that particular option will be grayed out.

 - Choice fields can be used for Quiz forms.